-If you make an application to recover unpaid wages and entitlements to the Federal Circuit Court using the small claims procedure, the judge may want to hear your case on the first court date.
+If you apply to recover unpaid wages and entitlements using the small claims procedure in the Federal Circuit and Family Court of Australia, the Judge may want to hear your case on the first court date.
 If this happens, some of the information that follows may still apply to your case and you should read it before you go to court.

 Preparing a Statement of Claim can be complicated so you should get

 For information on completing a Statement of claim, see

 Statement of claim.

 Once you have completed the Statement of claim, make two extra copies.
 You will need to file the original and the two copies at the court registry.
 The registry will stamp them with the seal of the Court.